Child Support: How to Make Sure It’s Fair

 What is Child Support?

-• The percentage of care offered by each parent
+• The care percentage provided by each parent

-• The percentage of the cost from each parent
+• The cost percentage attributed to each parent

-Child support payments normally terminate when a child reaches the age of 18.
-If your child is still attending high school, you can request that child support payments be extended until the conclusion of the school year, however.
+Child support usually ends when a child turns 18.
+If the child is still in high school, payments may continue until the end of the school year.

 In Summary